COMING SOON: The Mailbutler Smart Assistant that brings the power of AI to your email inbox

 This communication usually won’t happen over the phone, through text, or on social media.
 It will happen through email.

 Email is still the most widely used method of communicating with customers.
-According to a recent study, 73% of customers prefer communicating with companies through email.
+According to a study, 73% of customers prefer communicating with companies through email.

 And although social media gets all the attention, using email is essential, especially from a marketing perspective.